Double Chocolate Zucchini Muffins

 Thanks to the cocoa and espresso powder, these muffins have a rich, dark chocolate flavor.
 The zucchini keeps them moist, even with a smaller amount of oil than most quick breads.
 And by using honey as a sweetener, it cuts the sugar to just 1/4-1/2 cup (depending on how sweet you like them).
 I suppose technically they are cupcakes, but you can call them muffins because they have grated zucchini in them.
 Practically health food.

-Oh, these last days of summer (I’m ignoring the fact that school has started, because… 90 degrees?!), where the house cools off enough to turn on the oven and the garden is still cranking out good things to eat.
+Oh, these last days of summer, where the house cools off enough to turn on the oven and the garden is still cranking out good things to eat.
 And zucchini.
 Enjoy these muffins with a hot cup of coffee or a cold glass of milk.
 Or both.
 (I did.)

 Double Chocolate Zucchini Muffins